act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 In order to focus on only on the part of the associated composite rule ([_Bypass blocks of content_][bypass blocks]) which this atomic rule illustrate, and given the very nature of some of the other input rules, test cases use a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
 This is bad practice and should be avoided.

-Each test case contains a link to the second chapter of the book so that each `aside` element is a [block of repeated content][].
-Even though [blocks of repeated content][block of repeated content] are not considered by this rule, there is no need to provide a skip link if there is no repeated content to bypass, therefore the examples illustrate situations where the link is actually needed.

-Unless specified otherwise, the [main block of content][] of each test case is its `<div id="main">` element.
+Unless specified otherwise, the non-repeated content of each test case is its `<div id="main">` element.

 ## Test Cases